Ratecard/docs/docs/changelogs/api.md

 The format is partially based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this changelog adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## \[1.2.0] - 2021-09-16
+### Added
+- Localization

+### Changed
+- Query logic to give a significant speed boost to feedback and message endpoints.

+### Fixed
+- User & Team answers containing complete model data when they should only show id, name & email.
+- API error responses causing redirect to documentation instead of returning JSON.

 ## \[1.1.2] - 2021-08-31
 ### Fixed
 - Fallback to default value when a smart field value couldn't resolve to an object.